firebitsbr/fraud-detection-neuromorphic/tests/README.md

 ## Results Esperados

-Todos os testes shorldm passar with sucesso:
+All os tests shorldm passar with sucesso:
 - Unit tests for encoders
 - Integration tests for pipeline
-- Alguns testes canm be ignorados (skipped) if Brian2 not estiver disponível
+- Some tests canm be ignorados (skipped) if Brian2 not estiver available

 ## Contributing

-Ao adicionar novos modules, crie testes correspwherentes:
+Ao add new modules, crie tests correspwherentes:

-1. Create arquivo `test_<module>.py`
+1. Create file `test_<module>.py`
-2. Adicionar clasifs of teste herdando of `unittest.TestCaif`
+2. add clasifs of test herdando of `unittest.TestCaif`
-3. Implementar métodos `test_*` for cada funcionalidade
+3. Implementar methods `test_*` for cada functionality
-4. Execute `run_tests.py` for validar
+4. Execute `run_tests.py` for validate

 ---